cretz/pgnio/README.md

 ).get();
 ```

-Internally, AsyncPG uses a `ParamWriter` instance (configured with a default via `Config.paramWriter`) to convert from
+Internally, PgNio uses a `ParamWriter` instance (configured with a default via `Config.paramWriter`) to convert from
 Java types to PostgreSQL parameters.
 See the [Data Types](#data-types) for more information on suggested data types for
 certain parameter types.

 #### Reuse prepared queries

 The prepared queries above are "unnamed" (internally they use an empty string as the name) which means they can't easily
 be reused.
-AsyncPG supports named prepared queries which are stored for the life of the connection or until closed.
+PgNio supports named prepared queries which are stored for the life of the connection or until closed.
+Unlike
-Unlike unnamed prepared queries, there aren't convenience methods to create a named query, but convenience methods can
+unnamed prepared queries, there aren't convenience methods to create a named query, but convenience methods can be used
-be used for binding, executing, and retrieving rows:
+for binding, executing, and retrieving rows:

 ```java
 pool.withConnection(c ->